 About Stephen Pride...

-Stephen Pride is the youngest brother of country music legend Charley Pride and was born in Marks, Mississippi.
-Like most of his family, Stephen was musically inclined and grew up singing in the choir in church and at school.
+Like most of his family, Stephen Pride was musically inclined and grew up singing in the choir in church and at school.

 When he left college, Stephen Pride performed at state fairs in the Mississippi and Louisiana area, thus starting his career in the country music field.

-Stephen Pride moved to Dallas in 1980, married Pam (the love of his life) in 1982 and started his family.
-He also gained steady employment while pursuing his music career.
+Stephen Pride also gained steady employment while pursuing his music career.
 Texas soon became his home and he began performing in the area part-time while dedicating himself to his family.

-Stephen Pride also performed at well-known venues in Texas, such as The Crystal Chandelier in Dallas, Tommy Allsup's Saloon in Dallas, Billy Bob's in Fort Worth, Gilley's in Houston and The Longhorn Ballroom in Dallas; he also became the opening act for Roger Miller (Thursday 2 January 1936 - Sunday 25 October 1992), Desert Rose Band, Louise Mandrell, Charlie Daniels and Willie Nelson.
+Stephen Pride also performed at well-known venues in Texas, including The Crystal Chandelier in Dallas, Tommy Allsup's Saloon in Dallas, Billy Bob's in Fort Worth, Gilley's in Houston and The Longhorn Ballroom in Dallas; Stephen Pride also became the opening act for Roger Miller (Thursday 2 January 1936 - Sunday 25 October 1992), Desert Rose Band (Chris Hillman, Herb Pedersen and John Jorgenson), Louise Mandrell, Charlie Daniels and Willie Nelson.

 However, after his performance of Travis Tritt's 'Help Me Hold On', Stephen Pride was given a standing ovation from the crowd and had an excellent write-up in the newspaper the following day.